AAnirudh07/self-driving-2D-NEAT/README.md

 # self-driving-2D-NEAT
 This repository contains the Python code for creating a self-driving AI based on the NeuroEvolution of Augmenting Topologies algorithm.
-NEAT is used to evolve Artificial Neural Networks using genetic algorithmic techniques.
+NEAT is used to evolve Artificial Neural Networks using genetic algorithm techniques.

 * Each generation has 20 instances.
 * Each instance is associated with a feed-forward neural network which learns how to navigate the track.